tellor-io/TellorDocumentation/docs/MinerSetupFromSource.md

 5. Add `numProcessors` to the number of processors your computer has
 6. Add `requestData` and set the value to `0` so you're not constantly requesting data from Tellor

+### Utilizing your GPU
+To utilize your GPU, you need to add the following line to your `config.json` file:

+         "useGPU":true,

 ### Deposit your initial stake
 To deposit your stake initially (assuming you have 1000 Tributes) you can run the following command from inside `~/go/src/github.com/tellor-io/TellorMiner`
 ```